emccorson/onsenguide/GUIDE.md

 ## Toolbar

 The home page could use a little more styling.
 Let's add a toolbar to make it look better.
-For this we need the `ons-toolbar` component:
+For this we need the `ons-toolbar` component.
+Add it to `home.html`, so that `home.html` becomes:

 ```html
 <ons-page id="home">